Skip to main content

 About Pagoeta

-Pagoeta Natural Park protects a compact area of Atlantic forest and traditional Basque farmland in the coastal hills of Gipuzkoa province, encompassing approximately 1,331 hectares between the towns of Aia and Zarautz near the Bay of Biscay coast.
-The park preserves one of the best examples of the Basque baserri (farmstead) cultural landscape, where scattered traditional farms maintain a mosaic of meadows, woodland, and orchards that has characterized the Basque Country for centuries.
+Pagoeta Natural Park protects a compact area of Atlantic forest and traditional Basque farmland in the coastal hills of Gipuzkoa province, encompassing approximately 1,335 hectares between the towns of Aia and Zarautz near the Bay of Biscay coast.
+[1] The park preserves one of the best examples of the Basque baserri (farmstead) cultural landscape, where scattered traditional farms maintain a mosaic of meadows, woodland, and orchards that has characterized the Basque Country for centuries.
 Despite its modest size, Pagoeta offers an accessible introduction to the Atlantic forest ecosystems and rural cultural heritage of the Basque Country.
+Eighty-eight percent of the park lies within the municipality of Aia, with the remainder shared between Zarautz and Zestoa.

 Wildlife Ecosystems